 Although Lexi Peto is a Northern Virginia girl, nothing has stopped her from making her way to Nashville, TN to pursue her dream.
-As an emerging country-pop artist, her style combines aspects of both pop synth hooks and country licks with deep lyrical meaning.
-As a young girl, the first time she heard a Rascal Flatts cd she knew her heart belonged to country music.
-Other influences include that of Taylor Swift and Collective Soul.
+Being an artist/writer, her music combines aspects of country, pop, and christian together.
+Some of her strong influences include that of Rascal Flatts, Taylor Swift, Collective Soul, and Hillsong United.

 In Warrenton, Lexi channeled the emotions from the loss of her mother into her music.
 She began performing professionally playing both solo gigs, as well as performing with a band in the DC Metro area.
 Lexi’s live show has been seen at over 30 Washington DC area venues, festivals, fundraisers and showcases, including the Birchmere.
 She opened for both John Cowan of the Doobie Brothers and Jamie Lynn Spears.
 Around this time, she also began her membership with the Nashville Songwriters Association International (NSAI), as well as both songwriter and publisher memberships with BMI.

-In June of 2015, Lexi began a new chapter in her career as an artist and songwriter when she and her stepdad moved to Nashville to nurture her dreams.
-In 2016, she received another honorable mention in the 33rd Mid-Atlantic Song Contest (MASC) for her song “Just Press Play.”
+In June of 2015, Lexi began a new chapter in her career as an artist/writer when she and her stepdad moved to Nashville to nurture her dreams.
+In 2016, she received another honorable mention in the 33rd MidAtlantic Song Contest (MASC) for her song “Just Press Play.”
 This past summer, Blue Bandana Records released Lexi’s EP titled Sunburn to all major digital media services worldwide.
 After graduating from Pope John Paul II High school, Lexi began the start of her freshman year at Belmont University.
 Pursuing a degree in Songwriting and a minor in Music Business, is a dream come true for her as she continues to pursue her career in music.